-Activist activity continues to be strong, even if activity recorded as activism in 2019 showed a decline from the amount of activism seen in 2018 (representing a high point in activism thus far).
-The blurring of lines as to who counts as an activist means that a record number of those considered to be new to activism launched campaigns in the past year (approximately 147 investors).2 The size of companies being targeted is also on the rise.
-The year 2018 saw a record number of campaigns (226 out of a total of 248)3 having as their targets companies whose market capitalisations were greater than $500 million at the time of announcement of the campaign.
-Activists themselves seem more prepared than ever to diversify the markets they target, as they seek out hitherto untapped opportunities.
+Activist activity continues to be strong, even if activity recorded as activism in 2020 showed a decline from the amount of activism seen in 2019.2 The blurring of lines as to who counts as an activist means that a record number of those considered to be new to activism launched campaigns in the past year, with institutional and occasional activists now accounting for roughly half of all campaigns.3 The size of companies being targeted continues to be on the rise.
+Campaigns targeting companies with a market capitalisation greater than US$500 million now account for a greater proportion of the total number of campaigns initiated than previously (173 out of 182 campaigns).4 Activists themselves seem more prepared than ever to diversify the markets they target, as they seek out hitherto untapped opportunities.
 The more traditional paths for activists are still well trodden, with US funds such as ValueAct and Elliott Management continuing to be active in Europe as well as in their 'home markets'.
 As fund names become more established, so the reaction to them changes because their previous track record in their campaigns (whether their 'success' involved securing a particular transactional outcome, or gaining a board seat, or being seen to drive an uptick in the share price) means that they may find themselves dismissed less readily, with boards of directors showing a greater willingness to hear them out and, if appropriate, accommodate their suggestions.

 i Transactional/event-driven activism